jdh8/blueberry-precision/src/wj/1C/1NT.md

 | 3NT     | S/T, 15--17, 4414
 | 4♣♦♥♠   | S/T, SOL 7+#

-P-1♣-2NT degenerates to a balanced invitation, which is in turn similar to unpassed 1♣-2♠.
+P-1♣-2NT simplifies to a balanced invitation, which is in turn similar to unpassed 1♣-2♠.
 I import continuations from 1♣-2♠ as a natural consequence.

 | P-1♣-2NT- | BAL INV |